CROCS: A Two-Stage Clustering Framework for Behaviour-Centric Consumer Segmentation with Smart Meter Data: Introduction

-The remainder of the paper is organised as follows. \Cref{Sec:LiteratureReview} discusses related consumer clustering studies and their limitations in greater detail. \Cref{Sec:TheFramework} provides the mathematical formulations and implementation details of the proposed two-stage CROCS framework. \Cref{Sec:Methodology,Sec:Results} present the experimental methodology and results respectively. \Cref{Sec:Application} demonstrates an application of the method to a real-world dataset. \Cref{Sec:Discussion} discusses implications of the experimental results.
+The remainder of the paper is organised as follows. \Cref{Sec:LiteratureReview} reviews existing consumer clustering methodologies and their limitations in detail, including the specific taxonomy of two-stage methods. \Cref{Sec:TheFramework} describes the proposed framework, including mathematical formulations and implementation details of each stage. \Cref{Sec:Methodology,Sec:Results} present the experimental methodology and results respectively. \Cref{Sec:Application} demonstrates the practical utility of CROCS through an application to real Australian smart meter data. \Cref{Sec:Discussion} discusses implications of the experimental results, provides practical guidance for implementing CROCS, and explores future research directions.
 Finally, \Cref{Sec:Conclusion} concludes the paper.